Acute Necrotizing Ulcerative Gingivitis (ANUG)

 • Acute necrotizing ulcerative gingivitis (ANUG) used to be called trench mouth, a term that comes from World War I, when many soldiers in the trenches developed the infection.

 The infection is caused by an abnormal overgrowth of the bacteria that normally exist harmlessly in the mouth.
 Poor oral hygiene usually contributes to the development of ANUG, as do physical or emotional stress, poor diet, and lack of sleep.
-The infection occurs most often in people who have gingivitis Gingivitis Gingivitis is a mild form of periodontal disease characterized by inflammation of the gums (gingivae).
-Gingivitis results most often from inadequate brushing and flossing but may result from... read more Gingivitis and then experience a stressful event (for example, final exam week or military basic training).
-Acute necrotizing ulcerative gingivitis is far more common among smokers than nonsmokers.
+The infection occurs most often in people who have gingivitis and then experience a stressful event (for example, final exam week or military basic training).
+Acute necrotizing ulcerative gingivitis is far more common among people who smoke than among people who do not.

 Symptoms of ANUG